 when it happens in Muslim countries.
 When their own Bible commands the same

-horror, they suddenly claim this horrendous evil and wild injustice is the
+horror, they pivot and claim this horrendous evil is the

 perfection of a perfect God.